 The RPI is based on a win loss formula.
 Score differential will have no bearing on the RPI.

-What if teams have a different amount of games?
+What if teams have a different number of contests?

-The RPI formula works off the averages of three components: winning percentage, opponents’ winning percentage and opponents’ opponents winning percentage, so an imbalance of one or two games between teams will have virtually no impact on the ranking system.
+The RPI formula works off the averages of three components: winning percentage, opponents’ winning percentage and opponents’ opponents' winning percentage, so an imbalance of one or two contests between teams will have virtually no impact on the ranking system.

 The final RPI calculations used for seeding purposes will be based on the final records of all teams.